forgotten-pillar/fp-notes/content/doctrine/state-of-dead/state-of-dead.md

 > [!bible] [Revelation 20:14 - KJV](https://www.biblegateway.com/passage/?search=Revelation+20:14&version=kjv)
 > <sup> **14** </sup>And **death and hell were cast into the lake of fire**.
 This is the **second death**.

 This second, final death is the ultimate destruction from which there is no resurrection.
-It is an eternal punishment, not an eternal punishing.
+It is an [[eternal-hell-fire|eternal punishment, not an eternal punishing]].
 Christ warns us to fear this final destruction of the entire person, not merely the first death of the body.

 > [!bible] [Matthew 10:28 - KJV](https://www.biblegateway.com/passage/?search=Matthew+10:28&version=kjv)
 > <sup> **28** </sup>And fear not them which kill the body, but are not able to kill the soul: but rather fear him which is able to **destroy both soul and body in hell**.